danieltan1517/teh_tarik/phase3/README.md

 ### Interpreter

-Copy the `compiler.rs` file and paste it into your project.
+Copy the `interpreter.rs` file and paste it into your project.
 In your main file `main.rs`, do the following:
 ```
 mod compiler;